Sacred Heart Summer School

 Let's get physical!
 Come and join us in this active and energetic class.
 Learn how to use your body to express yourself artistically and create beauty in motion.
 Have fun learning choreography and devising movement together using selected hip hop, jazz and contemporary dance techniques.
 Not a dancer?
 No worries - it's all about having fun!

-Drama Workshop - MS. Hahn (GRADES 3-8)
+Fun With Felt - MS. Humphrey (GRADES 3-8)

 GLOBAL KITCHEN - MS. BELITZ (GRADES 3-8)